 Stewardship aims to promote the long-term success of investee companies in such a way that the ultimate providers of capital also prosper.
-Effective stewardship benefits investee companies, insurers/Insurer / Asset Managers, investors, policyholders' and enhances the quality of capital markets.
+Effective stewardship benefits investee companies, Insurers / Asset Managers, investors, policyholders' and enhances the quality of capital markets.

-IDBI Federal Life Insurance Company Limited ("Insurer / IFLI") has adopted this Stewardship Code pursuant to the approval of the [Board of Directors] IFLI and is effective from [●], 2017.
+IDBI Federal Life Insurance Company Limited ("Insurer / IFLI") has adopted this revised Stewardship Code pursuant to the approval of the Board of Directors.